JJWRoeloffs/transcribe_align_textgrid/README.md

 * `segments_text` The text in a given segment (Speaker's turn)
 * `segments_confidence` The confidence the model has that this is the correct labeling and segmentation for the segment
 * `words_text` The text of a given word
-* `words_confidence` The confidence the model has that this is the corrent labeling and segmentation for this word.
+* `words_confidence` The confidence the model has that this is the current labeling and segmentation for this word.

-If one of these tiers would have been completely empty per the output of whisper-timestamped, to statisfy Praat's error handeling, a tier with an empty interval (0.0, 0.1) is generated.
+If one of these tiers would have been empty per the output of whisper-timestamped, to satisfy Praat's error handling, a tier with an empty interval (0.0, 0.1) is generated.

 In praat, it will look a little like this:
 <p allign="center">